This article will give you all the goods on the SNAP entrance exam and share information about the SNAP you never knew.

 What is SNAP all about?

 The Symbiosis National Aptitude Test or SNAP is a national level MBA entrance exam which is conducted by Symbiosis International University annually for admission of aspirants into its various management programs, including its affiliated institutes like SCMHRD and SIBM.
-From 2017 onwards the SNAP exam was taken by students in an online format.
+From 2017 onwards, the SNAP exam is being held in an online format.

 Even though the exam doesn't fall into the league of challenging exams like CAT or XAT, it requires thorough preparation if you want to get a good score.
 After CAT, the SNAP is one of the most popular MBA entrance exams in India as more than 50,000 students take this exam every year.